-- 1. Prepare a list of accessions that are needed to fulfil the request. - Draw the seeds or plant materials from the genebank as described for in-country distribution. - 3.
-Apply for a phytosanitary certificate, available with the national plant protection organization or designated institute. - 4.
-Send the application to the appropriate phytosanitary authority and arrange the necessary treatments and inspections for the issuance of a phytosanitary certificate. - 5.
-Obtain additional declarations for special treatments as required by the importing country. - 6.
-When the samples are ready for dispatch, prepare a cover letter and final list of accessions along with passport data, characterization data and other information as described in step 3 above.
-Any accessions detained at quarantine should be removed from the final list. - 7.
-Ship the seeds or plant materials to the consignee (Phytosanitary regulations in some countries stipulate that consignments should be addressed directly to phytosanitary authorities and not to the consignee, and shipped through specific ports of entry) along with the phytosanitary certificate, any other declarations needed, the MTA and the cover letter. - 8.
-Comply with any additional requirements such as obtaining a plant import permit or CITES permit for endangered species (see Annex I) before shipping the seeds or plant materials. - 9.
-Record the shipment details in the distribution data file and update the seed and plant inventory by deducting the weight or number of samples supplied.
+- determining the phytosanitary requirements for importation of seed; or - applying for phytosanitary certification for seed export.

+- 6. When the samples are ready for dispatch, prepare a cover letter and final list of accessions along with passport data, characterization data and other information as described in step 3 above.
+Any accessions detained at guarantine should be removed from the final list. - 7.
+Ship the seeds to the consignee13 along with the phytosanitary certificate, any other declarations needed, the MTA and the cover letter. - 8.
+Comply with any additional requirements such as obtaining a plant import permit or CITES permit for endangered species (see Annex I) before shipping the seeds. - Record the shipment details in the distribution data file and update the seed inventory by deducting the weight or number of seeds supplied.

-If mandatory treatments are prescribed as a phytosanitary measure, or endorsements are required, they should be provided by a government authority exactly as requested.
+If mandatory treatments are prescribed as a phytosanitary measure. or endorsements are required, they should be provided by a government authority exactly as requested.
 For example, fumigation may be requested, samples may need to be dipped in an insecticide or fungicide, or a hot-water treatment may be required by the importing country.
 The treatments should be detailed on the phytosanitary certificate along with any other endorsements requested by the importing country.
-If no treatments are requested, none should be administered since these treatments can mask symptoms of seed-borne pathogens and interfere with laboratory tests.
+If no treatments are requested, none should be administered since these treatments can mask symptoms of seedborne pathogens and interfere with laboratory tests.
 Pre-treatment prior to entry against the importing country's specifications could seriously jeopardize the shipment.
 Where germplasm samples are to be sent to more than one country, it is necessary to obtain a phytosanitary certificate for each destination.
 Two copies of the phytosanitary certificate must be obtained and the original should accompany the consignment.
 Any uncertified alterations or erasures will render the phytosanitary certificate invalid.

-As cultivation of transgenic or genetically modified crops expands, many countries now require a certificate from an independent accredited entity confirming that the consignment is free from GMOs (see also Annex 1).
+As cultivation of transgenic or genetically modified crops expands, many countries now require a certificate from an independent accredited entity confirming that the consignment is free from GMOs (see also Annex I).